wei2912/cgjs/guessthenum/exercises.md

-# Lesson 2: Guess the Number: Exercises
+# Lesson 2 & 3: Guess the Number: Exercises

 This week, there are a couple of coding exercises.
 You are required to do *all* of the exercises.

 Submit your exercises to us through email, to either of us.
+Our contacts are available on the website.

+The dateline is by lesson 4, or 30/7/15.

+**NOTICE: PLEASE DISCUSS THE PROBLEMS WITH YOUR CLASSMATES, BUT DO NOT SHARE CODE!**

 ## 1. Multiples of 3 and 5